algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 a powerful highlight that lets you display the matching parts of text attributes in the results.

-This feature is already packaged for you in react-instantsearch and like most of its features it comes in two flavors, depending on your use case:
+This feature is already packaged for you in React InstantSearch and like most of its features it comes in two flavors, depending on your use case:
  - when using the DOM, widgets is the way to go
  - when using another rendering (such as react native), you will use the connector